EddsCrystal/Bet-Odds/README.md

 **3.No Promotion of Gambling:** This tool does not promote, endorse, or encourage gambling in any form.

 **4.User Responsibility:** Any decisions made based on the output are at the user's discretion.
-Please gamble responsibly and adhere to legal guidelines in your jurisdiction.